 Two New Rooms

-The early 1800’s saw the construction of the Jesus Hospital Estate, established from acres of farmland in London’s East End.
-The buildings are simple butterfly roofed brick terraces, cheaply built along tight streets.
-An odd shaped plot to the rear of a corner pub is now the site of a complex single home, enclosed by garden walls neighbouring seven properties on four sides.
+The early 1800s saw the construction of the Jesus Hospital Estate, established on acres of former farmland in London’s East End.
+The buildings are simple, butterfly-roofed brick terraces, originally built as inexpensive housing along narrow streets.
+An oddly shaped plot to the rear of a corner pub is now the site of this complex single home, enclosed by garden walls and neighbouring seven properties on four sides.

-Much of London's accommodation has been carved out of previously grand family homes, where a 4 bed terrace house with a single washroom may now be converted into 3 levels of flats each with en-suites and their own kitchens.
-This increase in density has created tight and chaotic accommodation with living spaces increasingly neglected.
-Fire separation regulations and service runs for gas and waste create a language of unintended disorder in otherwise robust and stately building stock.
-The new design is intentional, flexible and generous.
+Much of London’s accommodation has been carved out of previously grand family homes; for example, a four-bedroom terrace house with a single washroom may now be converted into three storeys of flats, each with en suites and private kitchens.
+This increase in density has created tight, chaotic accommodation where living spaces are increasingly neglected.
+Fire separation regulations and service runs for gas and waste create a language of unintended disorder within otherwise robust and stately building stock.
+In contrast, this new design is intentional, flexible, and generous.

 Specialist basement contractors were essential to establish the deep excavation.
-This used the bulk of the budget leaving little funding for above ground works.
-Therefore the house is designed to be built with very basic carpentry skills and few specialist contractors.
-Windows make up most of the facade, minimising thermal and waterproofing details.
-The lower ground floor is raised on pedestals to create storage below.
+This utilised the bulk of the budget, leaving limited funding for above-ground works.
+Consequently, the house is designed to be built using basic carpentry skills and few specialist contractors.
+Windows make up the majority of the facade, minimising thermal and waterproofing details, while the lower-ground floor is raised on pedestals to create storage below.

 Wallpaper Magazine